david-love121/tectonic-plate-sim/README.md

 ## Packages
 Currently this app is running on React 19, which was breaking for many npm packages.
 The app's current package list has conflicts but works if installed using --force.

+## Assets
+The github does not include assets for materials and textures.